Current Event: 5th Annual OR/WA TSF Camping and Wheeling Meet

 - See above link for the OHV permit.

-- Camping is $10/day per site, $2 for additional vehicles (Motorcycles, ATVs, and 4x4s brought in on trailers do not count as extra vehicles).
-If everyone brings $10 in single bills, we can try to split the costs.
+- Regular camping is $10/day per site, $2 for additional vehicles (Motorcycles, ATVs, and 4x4s brought in on trailers do not count as extra vehicles).
 In past events, some campers have skipped paying fees.
 TSF is an expensive forest to keep running, and the Forest Service is continuously facing budget cuts and lowered resources.
 This is one way we can show our support and assist in keeping things running for such a low cost.
-I have made sure we are fully paid each year, but I would appreciate your support.
+Last year, I attempted to collect all the fees for payment so we could keep cost at a minimum.
+Unfortunately, some people did not wish to pay their share, so this year you are on your own for camping fees unless you pre-arrange with Snowgod06 and have payment ready upon arrival.

 -CB Channel 22 unless you hear otherwise.